Signature of an American Dandy

-That it “dares to take risk at every corner” is an odd, if not au contraire, description considering its designs are minimalistic simple and void of extraneous detail.
+That it “dares to take risk at every corner” is an odd, if not au contraire, description considering it’s designs are minimalistic simple and visually devoid of extraneous detail.
 Its motifs are simple, timeless classics.
 Its palette, for the most part, shaved to just two colors.

 The power that engines its sledge hammer wallop are a surprisingly small handful of sleight-of-hand-tricks that magically transform minimalist simplicity into daringly adventurous.
 Bold, oversized graphics are powerfully executed.
-Vivid color combinations pit the counterpoint of subtle neutrals against jewel tone brights.
+Vivid color combinations pit the counterpoint of subtle neutrals against daringly adventurous brights.
 Collectively, they prove the timeless cliche that most visually compelling designs are those reduced to their simplest elements.
-Therein the design philosophy of Stinson R. Ely, a collection that pays tribute to the unswerving vision and design genius of Robbi Ely; it’s from her I learned all that I now know and know now to be true.
+Therein the design philosophy of Stinson R. Ely, a collection that pays tribute to the unswerving vision and design genius of Robbi Ely; it’s from her I learned all that I know now and now know to be true.